KNIGHT-RIDDER/TRIBUNE News Service | June 21, 1999

-Of course they do.
-Long praised as one of rock’s most distinctive voices, Hynde is also one of few artists to sell lilting mainstream pop tunes (I’ll Stand by You, Don’t Get Me Wrong) while holding fast to the punk credibility for which she has been loved by critics and hard-core fans.
+Long praised as one of rock’s most distinctive voices, Hynde is also one of few artists to sell lilting mainstream pop (I’ll Stand by You, Don’t Get Me Wrong) while holding fast to punk credibility.

-“For some reason there has been this tendency to romanticize me,” she said by phone from New York, where she was visiting for a round of press interviews.
+“For some reason there has been this tendency to romanticize me,” she said by phone from New York, where she was visiting for a round interviews.

 “I don’t live in America — I’m this runaway American girl,” said this native of Akron, Ohio, who has lived in London for 25 years.
 “I don’t go to premieres.
 I’m never seen in Hollywood with my latest flame.
 I’m mysterious I guess.”

-Part of that mystery, of course, has been the conviction with which she fronts what is essentially a male rock band — one of few women to do so, and do it well.
+Part of that mystery has been the conviction with which she fronts what is essentially a male rock band — one of few women to do so.